mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

 ### Reset PM

-If you are having trouble running PM, you can reset it by `notes-app-gateway` project root, run:
+If you are having trouble running PM, you can reset it by changing to `notes-app-gateway` project root and running:

 ```
 $ pm-cleanup